bartoszstec/bartoszstec/README.md

 ## Hi there 👋
 Welcome to my GitHub profile!
-I'm Bartosz Stec - computer science student aspiring to become a web developer.
+I'm computer science student aspiring to become a web developer.

 ## 🚀 Skills
 - PHP